Postgraduate, leading to a Master of Letters (MLitt)

 - If you studied your first degree outside the UK, see the international entry requirements.

 - English language proficiency.
 See English language tests and qualifications.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

-31 January 2020 for those also applying for School of English scholarships; 12 August 2020 for all other applicants.
-Applicants should apply as early as possible to be eligible for certain scholarships and for international visa purposes.
+31 January 2021 for those also applying for School of English scholarships; Friday 28 May 2021 for all other applicants, however those not applying for scholarships are still encouraged to apply as early as possible for international visa purposes.

 - Supplementary application to School of English (Word)

 - CV or résumé.
 This should include your personal details with a history of your education and employment to date